paullepoulpe/master-thesis/src/03_Background.md

 TODO: maybe example of result ?

+*[SR: Yes I think an example might be nice; either code if it's simple and/or a diagram showing the three transformations...either three separate diagrams or a single diagram showing the three phases, either one would work.]*

 ### Vertical Loop Fusion
 After the `SoA` transformation in the example above, we now have an array for the `address` field that is being created but never actually used.
 We also generate a `Collection[PeopleRecord]` that is never used for anything else than being consumed by the `Where` clause.
 Similarly the collection produced by the `Where` clause is immediately consumed by the `Select`.